jibla/hacker-news-bot/README.md

 # Hacker News Discord Bot

-## About This Repository

-This repository hosts a Python script for a Discord bot designed to fetch the latest news from Hacker News (HN) and post it to a specified Discord channel via webhooks.
-The bot is optimized for Docker deployment, offering flexibility in data storage methods between local file storage and an SQLite database to track which news stories have been posted, ensuring no duplicates.
+This is a simple Python script for a Discord and Slack bot, designed to fetch the latest news from Hacker News (HN) and post it to a specified Discord/Slack channel via webhooks.
+The bot is optimized for Docker deployment, offers different data storages (local files or SQLite) to track which news stories have been posted.

 ## How It Works

-The bot is programmed to:

-1. Fetch the top Y news stories from Hacker News at a regular interval, as specified by the `FETCH_TOP_STORIES_AMOUNT` environment variable.
+1. Fetches the top X news stories, from Hacker News top stories API, at a regular interval.
-2. Check against a stored list of already-posted stories to identify which stories are new.
+2. Checks against a stored list of already-posted stories, individually for Discord and Slack and if a story is not in the list, it is considered new, otherwise, bot tries to find next new story.
-3. Post these new stories to the Discord channel linked through the provided webhook URL.
+3. Post these new stories to the Discord/Slack channel linked through the provided webhook URL.
-4. Update the stored list with the IDs of the newly posted stories, ensuring no story is posted more than once.

-### Logic Summary

-- **Scheduled Fetching**: Periodically, every X minutes (defined by `SCHEDULE_PERIOD`), the bot queries Hacker News for the latest top Y stories.
-- **Unposted Stories Identification**: It filters these stories to find those that have not yet been posted, according to its stored records.
-- **Discord Posting**: New, unposted stories are shared to the designated Discord channel.
-- **Records Update**: The list or database of posted stories is updated to include the new posts.

 ## Running Locally